Izabelle Leite

 Izabelle Leite (born 1 September 1990) is a Brazilian actress and model.

 She works predominantly in the Indian film industry.

 Career

 After debuting in Bollywood with an uncredited appearance in Talaash: The Answer Lies Within, she appeared in Bollywood with a leading role in the teen drama Sixteen (2013).
-Her second film was the romance Purani Jeans (2016).
+Her third film was the romance Purani Jeans (2016).
 As a model, she has promoted Lakme beauty products, Procter & Gamble, Big Bazaar and the Pakistani brand Nishat Linen.

 Leite was nominated for Best Female Debut Actress by the Life Ok Screen Awards 2014 for the movie Sixteen.
 She also appeared in the music video of Lahore with Guru Randhawa which has reached over 1 billion views on YouTube.